 For the purposes of this section, the following definitions shall apply.
-Any term not defined in this subsection shall be as defined in section 22a-174-1 of the Regulations of Connecticut State Agencies (RCSA).
+Any term not defined in this section shall be as defined in section 22a-174-1 of the Regulations of Connecticut State Agencies (RCSA).

-- (1) "Calendar Quarter" means a consecutive three (3) month non-overlapping period beginning on January 1, April 1, July 1 or October 1. - (2) "Continuous Emission Monitoring System" or "CEMS" means the components necessary to sample, quantify, record and store source emission data used for compliance with a standard.
+(1) "Calendar Quarter" means a consecutive three (3) month non-overlapping period beginning on January 1, April 1, July 1 or October 1.

+(2) "Continuous Emission Monitoring System" or "CEMS" means the components necessary to sample, quantify, record and store source emission data used for compliance with a standard.
 A continuous emission rate monitoring system shall be considered a "CEMS."

-- (3) "Continuous Opacity Monitoring System" or "COMS" means a monitoring system that measures the light obscuring properties of the exhaust gases from a source. - (4) "Diluent" means a major gaseous constituent in a gaseous pollutant mixture. - (5) "Initial certification" means an audit or series of audits that define the start of a valid data stream from a newly installed CEMS or COMS.
-A passing "initial certification" also validates conditionally valid data recorded prior to the completion of the "initial certification." - (6) "Modified CEMS or COMS" means a continuous monitoring system that undergoes significant change or repair on or after the effective date of this section, where the change or repair may affect the representativeness of the sample or may impact the ability of the system to measure or record emissions accurately. - (7) "New CEMS or COMS" means a continuous monitoring system that began operating on or after the effective date of this section. - (8) "Nuisance" means emissions from a source that injure or endanger the public health, safety or welfare. - (9) "Out-of-control period" means a period of time when a CEMS or COMS data is considered invalid.
+(3) "Continuous Opacity Monitoring System" or "COMS" means a monitoring system that measures the light obscuring properties of the exhaust gases from a source.

+(4) "Diluent" means a major gaseous constituent in a gaseous pollutant mixture.

+(5) "Initial certification" means an audit or series of audits that define the start of a valid data stream from a newly installed CEMS or COMS.
+A passing "initial certification" also validates conditionally valid data recorded prior to the completion of the "initial certification."

+(6) "Modified CEMS or COMS" means a continuous monitoring system that undergoes significant change or repair on or after the effective date of this section.

+(7) "New CEMS or COMS" means a continuous monitoring system that began operating on or after the effective date of this section.

+(8) "Out-of-control period" means a period of time when CEMS or COMS data is considered invalid.
 Data may be considered invalid for failure to conduct a required audit, a failed quality assurance audit, or instrument malfunction.
-An "out-of-control period" commences when the data have been determined to be invalid and ends when the CEMS or COMS is repaired, recalibrated, or recertified or with the completion of a successful quality control audit, as necessary. - (10) "Re-certification" means, for a CEMS or COMS, a declaration of data validity by means of appropriate repair, replacement of components, or sufficient quality assurance and control measures, following the initial certification. - (11) "Relative Accuracy Test Audit" or "RATA" means a test procedure to determine the difference between an emission rate determined by a CEMS and the value determined by a reference method, as specified in Appendix F to 40 CFR 60 and Appendix A to 40 CFR 75, as applicable. - (12) "Stack test" means a performance or source test.
+An "out-of-control period" commences when the data have been determined to be invalid and ends when the CEMS is repaired, recalibrated, or re-certified or with the completion of a successful quality control audit, as necessary.

+(9) "Re-certification" means, for a CEMS or COMS, a declaration of data validity by means of appropriate repair, replacement of components, or sufficient quality assurance and control measures, following the initial certification.

+(10) "Stack test" means a performance or source test.
 A "stack test" measures the amount of one or more specific pollutants, diluents, or surrogates being emitted; demonstrates the capture efficiency of a capture system; or determines the destruction or removal efficiency of a control device used to reduce emissions at a facility subject to the requirements of the Clean Air Act.